Ranzuu/Shadow-UI/README.md

 >
 > > \config\GregTech\GregTech.cfg (set to false)

+### Supported GTNH Addon mods
+- Twist Space Technology
+- 123Technology
+- EzStorage
+- Storage Network
+- ScienceNoLeisure
+- and other if you want!

 ### WAILA
 You can manually change the WAILA colors to match the gui colors.
 > \config\Waila.cfg